-The development of delivery services has fundamentally altered how customers engage with companies, causing a radical change in customer behavior and expectations.
-Nowadays, everything from dog food to garage doors tends to be included in some type of subscription service.
+The development of delivery services has fundamentally altered how customers engage with companies, resulting in a marked shift in customer behavior and expectations.

 1. Pet Care: Convenience Meets Care in Pet Food Delivery